foxBMS/foxbms-2/docs/tools/static-analysis/cppcheck.rst

 typical mistakes in C-programs.

 In order for Cppcheck to be able to conduct a MISRA analysis, the add-on has to be installed as described.
 The project maintainers host a `list of supported MISRA rules`_.
 As the MISRA rules are proprietary you will have to obtain the rule texts if you want to see the full rule texts.
-Please refer to the `Cppcheck manual`_ in chapter 9.1.2 for more details.
+Please refer to the `Cppcheck manual`_ for more details (search for ``misra.py``).
+The rule texts can be obtained from the PDF variant of the MISRA rules that can be acquired on the `MISRA website <https://www.misra.org.uk>`_.

 For the GUI, you will have to configure the location of the rule text file manually in the programs settings.